jess-alejo/dev-resources/javascript/arrow_functions.md

 ##### Array.map

-Used to transform an element of an array.
+Use to transform an element of an array.

 ```javascript
 const fruits = ["apple", "banana", "cherry"]